-Betfair is the pioneer of the betting exchange and this product is still operating across the world.
+In this Betfair review, you will learn everything about the pioneer of the betting exchange.
 Betfair was set up in 2000 as an innovative peer to peer betting platform service that would revolutionise the betting industry.
-Even though Betfair is still well known for the betting exchange, it does also operate a full fixed odds sportsbook: in this way you have the flexibility to bet with the exchange or with a traditional bookie.
+Even though Betfair has still the biggest betting exchange, it does also operate a full fixed odds sportsbook.
+In this way you have the flexibility to bet with the exchange or with a traditional bookie.

 In play and cash out are very good, and this is not surprising as it has been Betfair that invented those features.
 You can also watch lots of live streaming event on Betfair.
 This betting site is usually the destination of professional gamblers as it gives the ability to move seamlessly from fixed odds to exchange.